Club Brugge KV: History

 Following the 1958–59 season, the club earned promotion back to the First Division and have not been relegated since.
 The club were able to add to their trophy cabinet in 1968, winning the first of their record 11 Belgian Cup titles for the first time after defeating Beerschot A.C.
 7–6 in a penalty-shootout after a 1–1 draw.

 The club enjoyed their most success under legendary Austrian manager Ernst Happel as he led the club to three straight league championships from 1975–76 to 1977–78 and a Belgian Cup victory in 1976–77.
 Happel also guided Club Brugge to their first European final, reaching the 1976 UEFA Cup Final.
 Over the two-legged final against English giants Liverpool, Club Brugge fell 3–4 on aggregate.
 Two years later, Brugge again met Liverpool in a European final, this time in the 1978 European Cup Final at Wembley, becoming the first Belgian club to reach the final of the competition.
 Brugge fell to a lone second-half goal from Kenny Dalglish as Liverpool won their second European Cup and third European trophy in succession.
 Following the cup final loss to Liverpool, Happel left Club Brugge and would lead Netherlands later that summer to the final of the 1978 FIFA World Cup.

 On 25 November 1992, Brugge player Daniel Amokachi became the first goal scorer in the Champions League.
 He scored in a 1–0 win over CSKA Moscow.

 On 20 May 2021, Brugge drew 3–3 with rivals Anderlecht to win the Belgian First Division A title for the fourth time in six years and 17th time overall.
 It was the first time since 1973 that Club Brugge had been crowned champions at Anderlecht's ground and the first time since 1976–77 and 1977–78 that Brugge had won back-to-back league titles.
+A year later, they would become champions for a third time in a row at Antwerp's ground, the first time since 1977–79.
+They would go on and qualify for the 2022–23 UEFA Champions League knockout for the first time in the modern history, after losing only once and keeping 5 clean sheets in the group stage.

 Crest and colours

-The club don a blue and black home kit as has been traditional through their history.
-Away from home they wear a light coloured kit.
-Colours like white, light blue and yellow have been used in recent years.
-As of the 2022–23 season, the club's current kit supplier is Macron.
+The club wear a blue and black home kit and these colours have been traditional through their history.
+Away from home they usually wear a light coloured kit; colours like white, light blue and yellow have all been used in recent years.
+The club's current kit supplier is Castore.